marmooo/free-midi/README.md

 [Free MIDI Search](https://marmooo.github.io/free-midi/) for everyone.
 Free to listen, play, copy, modify, etc.

-In order to minimize copyright issues and checks, this site manages music according to the longest protection period in the world.
+This repository deals only with MIDI that can be freely listen, copy, modify, etc. Old music is managed according to the longest protection period in the world to minimize copyright issues and checks.
 Currently, we manage music based on the following simple rules.

 - Japanese music
   - died < 1969: 50 years